 Cadaver placed for ten days in salt and ice.
 Marked along middle line with pencil, and divided with a saw.
-Section washed with cool 95 per cent. alcohol, and laid in the same.
+Section washed with a sal 05 per cent alochel and bid in the with cool 95 per cent. alcohol, and laid in the same.